4d/docs/docs/FormObjects/properties_BackgroundAndBorder.md

 ## Background Color / Fill Color

 Defines the background color of an object.

+In the case of a list box, by default *Automatic* is selected: the column uses the background color set at the list box level.

 #### JSON Grammar